Viping7/route-er/README.md

 # route-er

-A package  that enables you to decouple you routes from controllers and organise all routes in a single place.
+A package that enables you to decouple your routes from controllers and organise all routes in a single place.

 ## Version 1.0.0